leo-lox/camelus/docs/README.md

 <img width="200" alt="3_en-GB" src="https://github.com/user-attachments/assets/37bbbb45-1e13-4ba7-b52f-db33eb58176a">

 ### 5.3 Post Creation and Interaction on feed
 The feed enables users to share their thoughts and engage with others' content.
 A post in the feed has a simple UI element structure where users can see a profile picture, the text, share button, comments for the posts and a send button.
 When users tap the send button the data is send locally to the ndk and afterwards to the **Nostr protocol** as shown in the diagram.
 It also show the transfer of the data from the nostr protocol to users feeds.
-Once the user hits the send button, the post is instantly displayed in the app’s feed without requiring a page reload.
+Once the user hits the send button, the post is instantly displayed.

 Here you can see a message ready to be send to the feed and a send button